Mid-Autumn Festival

-It is one of the most important holidays in Chinese culture; its popularity is on par with that of Chinese New Year.
-The history of the Mid-Autumn Festival dates back over 3,000 years.
-The festival is held on the 15th day of the 8th month of the Chinese lunisolar calendar with a full moon at night, corresponding to mid-September to early October of the Gregorian calendar.
-On this day, the Chinese believe that the Moon is at its brightest and fullest size, coinciding with harvest time in the middle of Autumn.
+The Mid-Autumn Festival, also known as the Moon Festival or Mooncake Festival, is a harvest festival celebrated in Chinese culture.
+It is held on the 15th day of the 8th month of the Chinese lunisolar calendar with a full moon at night, corresponding to mid-September to early October of the Gregorian calendar.
+On this day, the Chinese believe that the moon is at its fullest and brightest, coinciding with the time of harvest in the middle of autumn.

+The Mid-Autumn Festival is one of the most important holidays and celebrations in Chinese culture.
+The history of the festival dates back over 3,000 years.
+Similar festivals are celebrated by other cultures in East and Southeast Asia.

-Lanterns of all size and shapes, are carried and displayed – symbolic beacons that light people's path to prosperity and good fortune.
-Mooncakes, a rich pastry typically filled with sweet-bean, egg yolk, meat or lotus-seed paste, are traditionally eaten during this festival.
+During the festival, lanterns of all sizes and shapes – symbolizing beacons that light the path toward prosperity and good fortune for the people – are carried and displayed.
+Mooncakes, a rich pastry typically filled with sweet-bean or lotus-seed paste, are eaten during this festival.
 The Mid-Autumn Festival is based on the legend of Chang'e, the Moon goddess in Chinese mythology.